-If a person considers that the LSC or Commissioner has breached the PPIPA relating to their person information, they may request an internal review under the provisions of the PPIPA.
+If a person considers that the Council or Commissioner has breached the PPIP Act relating to their personal information, they may request an internal review under the provisions of the PPIP Act.
+A request can be lodged by completing the information review application form made available on the NSW Information and Privacy Commission's website2 and forwarding it to LSC@legalservicescouncil.org.au.

-Under section 53(3) of the PPIPA, an application for internal review must be lodged within six months from the date the applicant became aware of the conduct the subject of the application (however, the LSC or the Commissioner may consider a late application for internal review).
+Under section 53(3) of the PPIP Act, an application for internal review must be lodged within six months from the date the applicant became aware of the conduct the subject of the application (however, the Council or Commissioner may consider a late application for internal review).

 An internal review will be completed as soon as is reasonably practical or within 60 days from the date the application is received.
 An internal review will follow the process set out in the Office of the Privacy Commissioner's internal review checklist.
-When the internal review is complete, the LSC or Commissioner will notify the applicant in writing (within 14 days) of:
+When the internal review is complete, the Council or Commissioner will notify the applicant in writing (within 14 days) of:

-- the finding of the review - the reasons for the finding, described in the terms of the IPPs - any action we propose to take - the reasons for the proposed action (or no action); and - the applicant's entitlement to have the findings and the reasons for the findings reviewed by the NSW Civil and Administrative Tribunal (NCAT).
+- the finding of the review - the reasons for the finding, described in the terms of the IPPs - any action we propose to take - the reasons for the proposed action (or no action), and - the applicant's entitlement to have the findings and the reasons for the findings reviewed by the NSW Civil and Administrative Tribunal (NCAT).

-When the LSC or Commissioner receives an application for internal review, they will notify the Privacy Commissioner of the application, keep the Privacy Commissioner informed of the progress of the internal review and inform the Privacy Commissioner of the findings of the review and any action proposed to be taken by the agency in relation to the matter.
-The Privacy Commissioner is entitled to make submissions to the LSC or Commissioner in relation to the subject matter of the application.
+Section 54 of the PPIP Act states that when the Council or Commissioner receives an application for internal review, they must notify the Privacy Commissioner of the application as soon as practicable, keep the Privacy Commissioner informed of the progress of the internal review and inform the Privacy Commissioner of the findings of the review and any action proposed to be taken by the agency in relation to the matter.
+The Privacy Commissioner is entitled to make submissions to the Council or Commissioner in relation to the subject matter of the application.